Dangerous Holiday Items for your PetUpdated: November 30, 2023

-Dangerous holiday items are a thing.
+Holiday items can be dangerous for pets.
 The holiday season brings us so much joy and a gazillion reasons to celebrate and decorate our house to suit the events.
-But do you know that some of your decors can put your fur-babies in danger?
+But do you know that some of your decorations can put your fur-babies in danger?

 Your fur-baby's puppy eyes are pretty hard to resist, but no matter how pleading those eyes are, never give in to the urge to give them leftover scraps, especially when there are bones.
 Leftover scraps from your holiday table are fatty foods and this can cause diarrhea, vomiting and can promote pancreatitis, a threatening inflammation of the pancreas that generates dangerous enzymes and causes dehydration.
 Additionally, leftover bones can splinter and pierce your fur-baby's internal organs or cause painful constipation.

 Sugar-free baked goodies

 Holiday goodies may appear like a very mouth-watering treat for your fur-baby, but these goodies are made with xylitol, an artificial sweetener.
 This can cause your fur-baby's blood pressure to decrease to seriously low levels.

 Chocolates might be good for us, but it isn't good for our pets.
 Chocolates, when ingested by your fur-baby, can cause seizures, diarrhea, tremors, and if not given medical attention immediately, can even be life-threatening.
 This is why chocolates should be kept away from your fur-babies at all times.

 It is sad to hear but, yep, our very own Christmas tree is one of the dangerous holiday items for our pets.
 Christmas trees have pine needles that may pierce through your fur-baby's paws (if he attempts to climb it) or may be ingested and may injure your dog's gastrointestinal tract.
 Instead, you can consider using paper or plastic Christmas trees.